Cognitive Distortions

 All-or-Nothing Thinking / Black and White Thinking

-Seeing the world in simplistic, absolute terms.
-This may involve extreme comparisons like Perfect vs. Useless, or words like 'never' or 'always'.
+Seeing things in simplistic, absolute terms.
+This may involve extreme comparisons like Perfect vs. Useless, or words like "never" or "always".
 People may think things such as:

-Taking a few isolated incidences and making sweeping generalizations about yourself, other people, or your life:
+Taking a few isolated incidents and making sweeping generalizations about yourself, other people, or your life:

 Filtering

-Applying a 'dark-tinted' mental filter to your perceptions so that you see and dwell on the bad aspects of something, but ignore the good.
-This can involve "seeing what you want to see", e.g., noticing the few incidences where people seem to act rude or indifferent towards you, while overlooking all the times they're friendly.
+Applying a "dark tinted" mental filter to your perceptions so that you see and dwell on the bad aspects of something, while ignoring the good.
+This can involve "seeing what you want to see".
+Because life offers up a variety of experiences, no matter what conclusion someone wants to reach, they can usually cherry pick enough "evidence" to support it.

 Disqualifying the positive

-When you dismiss positive events for no good reason, probably while being all too eager to believe the negative ones.
+When you dismiss positive events for no good reason, probably while being all too eager to accept the negative ones.

 Jumping to conclusions

 When you quickly assume something negative, even though it has no basis in reality.
-There are two variations, one involving how people think, the other related to how something will turn out:
+There are two variations, one involving how people think, the other related to how something might turn out:

 Mind reading